 The use of PsA functional data to inform fine-mapping GWAS loci

 Integration of epigenetic data with fine-mapped SNPs from GWAS studies has been widely demonstrated to be a powerful tool to further narrow down candidate causal variants, particularly for intergenic or intronic signals not driven by LD with missense coding SNPs (Bunt et al. 2015; Farh et al. 2014).
-Although DARs between SF and PB in four cell types did not show any overlap with SNPs from the credible set, significant enrichment of fine-mapped SNPs for accessible chromatin was demonstrated in all four cell types.
+Although DARs between synovial fluid and peripheral blood in four cell types did not show any overlap with SNPs from the credible set, significant enrichment of fine-mapped SNPs for accessible chromatin was demonstrated in all four cell types.
 A number of SNPs from the 5q31 credible set in my analysis overlap accessible chromatin

 and eQTL signals in the same cell type.
 Integration of tCD4+ and tCD8+ eQTL